jalenchen0/taskforce-bot/README.md

 # Taskforce Bot

 A personal task force.
 A Discord utility and productivity bot that you can use to capture your tasks and reminders.
 For people who check Discord but forget to check their to-do list and reminders.
+Includes a pomodoro timer feature.

 You can set priorities from 1 to 3 for your tasks from high to low priority.